 This is fiction, not logic: subjective taste is our only true yardstick.
 We encourage everyone to keep trying no matter what flavor of rejection they receive!
 Many of our authors received several rejections of various types before we bought one of their stories, and many of our staff still receive rejections from other Escape Artists podcasts.

 Rejection tier is not an estimate of quality.
-If you want to understand exactly what each tier means, you’ll have to follow…
+Instead, it tells you where your story got in our pipeline.
+If you want to understand exactly what that means, you’ll have to follow…

 THE PATH OF A STORY

-Soon thereafter, I view each story, along with its rating, notes, and cover letter.2 If the Associate Editor voted No, I send a Tier 1 or Tier 2 (or Reprint) rejection depending on their comments.
-If they voted Yes or a Maybe, I read the story fully.
+Soon thereafter, I view each story, along with its rating, notes, and cover letter.3 If the Associate Editor voted No, I send a Tier 1 (or Reprint) rejection.
+If they voted Yes or Maybe, I read the story.
 Depending on my opinion, I either send a Tier 2 (or Reprint) rejection, or put it in my Assistant Editor Pile.

 We aim to get all stories to this point within 1 month of submission.
 Assuming we’re on schedule, if any story sticks around longer than a month, that’s probably a good sign.